mmaquer2/Python-Arena-Game/README.md

 # Usage

 - Navigate to the src directory and run the game.py file.
+- run the program from the game.py file, when prompted enter the number of players and the in the game round 2 -4, the screen will then load for you to play the game

 # Resources
 - https://www.pygame.org/docs/
-Procedural Content Generation using Behavior Trees (PCGBT) Anurag Sarkar and Seth Cooper
+- Procedural Content Generation using Behavior Trees (PCGBT) by Anurag Sarkar and Seth Cooper

 # License